devMikeFrancis/digital-movie-poster/README.md

 ### A Note on Deleting Posters

-If you delete a poster that was cached from a service like Plex the poster will return on next cache. `The cache service runs every 4 hours when the DMP screen is active`
+If you delete a poster that was cached from a service like Plex the poster will return on next cache. `The cache service runs every 4 hours when the DMP screen is active`.
+You can always choose which posters you want in the rotation.

 ## Updating